What is Age-Related Macular Degeneration (AMD)?

 What is Dry Eye?

-Patients with dry eye have a problem with the tear film covering the front of the eye, causing it to dry out.
 It occurs most often in the winter, when the air is dry.
 It can also occur in summer, when a car air conditioner is blowing lots of air into the eyes, causing tear evaporation.
 This can be uncomfortable, causing a burning sensation and temporarily blurred vision.

 The burning sensation in dry eye is caused by stimulation of nerves in the cornea, which are “unhappy” because the cornea needs the tear film for nourishment, lubrication, and anti-microbial defense.
 This stimulation will sometimes cause a reflexive flood of tears, causing the dry eye patient to temporarily have very wet eyes!